 Alumni Mass and Open House at Crackley Hall set to celebrate past and present

-The proceedings start with Mass in Crackley’s new hall at 10.30am, celebrated by Father Kevin Hooper of St Frances of Assisi in Kenilworth, followed by refreshments and the chance to see the school as it now is, whilst of course catching up with old friends.
+The proceedings started with Mass in Crackley’s new hall at 10.30am, celebrated by Father Kevin Hooper of St Frances of Assisi in Kenilworth, followed by refreshments and the chance to see the school as it now is, whilst of course catching up with old friends.

 Crackley Hall School has a rich history and a tradition starting with the Sisters of Mercy acquiring the site on the Coventry Road from Lord Kenilworth in 1945.
 The school relocated to Kenilworth from Stoneleigh Abbey to where, at the invitation of Lady Leigh, it had evacuated from Coventry to avoid bombing during the Second World War.
 In 2001, St Joseph’s was adopted into the Princethorpe Foundation, becoming Crackley Hall in 2004.
-Today the school is thriving with 280 pupils from age 2 to 11 years old including Little Crackers Nursery.
+Today the school is thriving with nearly 300 pupils from age 2 to 11 years old, including Little Crackers Nursery.

 “As we look to the future, it is also important to remember our heritage and the debt that is owed to the Sisters of Mercy in establishing a school at Crackley Hall,” commented Mr Robert Duigan, Headmaster at Crackley Hall School.